Katrix/DataPrism/docs/_docs/guide/02_queries.md

 ## Mapping to other Higher Kinded Data

-Lastly, let's talk a bit about what types you can use in the result of map and similar.
-So far we've seen tuples, and the HKD we defined our table in.
-The HKD we used to define our table is not special.
-Any HKD (or not even HKD) with `perspective.ApplyKC` and `perspective.TraverseKC` instances can be used as a result type in a map and similar.
+These examples have generally shown either `UserK` or a tuple in functions like `map`, `groupMap` and similar.
+The HKD used to define a table is not special.
+Any HKD (or not even HKD) with `perspective.ApplyKC` and `perspective.TraverseKC` instances can be used as a result type in functions like `map`.
+Here's one example:
-Here's one example.

 ```scala 3 sc-compile-with:User.scala
 import dataprism.jdbc.platform.PostgresJdbcPlatform.*